 Films — Live Action

 - Mr. Miyagi of The Karate Kid movies is an example of this trope to an extent.
 In the first movie, having him use broken English was acceptable because we didn't get to learn very much about him beyond being the wise old Asian man who helps the main character learn self-confidence as well as self-defense.
 After learning in the second movie that he emigrated to the USA at the age of 18, 45 years earlier, his broken English makes quite a bit less sense.
+On the flipside, there is a layer of Truth in Television there, as it is a well-established phenomenon that some people just have zero linguistic aptitudes, and will keep their broken speech-patterns even if they can understand a second language just fine.

 - A rather fatal example comes from the series The Tamuli by David Eddings.
 The church of Elenia continuously sends missionaries to the Rendors in order to try to convert them to their beliefs.
 Mind you, the Rendors aren't bad people, but they take their religion very seriously, and while they usually don't go around slaughtering nonbelievers, they are very easily angered, especially when it comes to religion.
 And unfortunately, the missionaries that the Elenes send tend to be the screaming zealot type, and go around ripping the veils off of women, and screaming that they're all heretics and damned to burn in hell.
 The end result is a small riot, and a lynched missionary, for very obvious reasons.